 Key Facts & Features

 Gateways come in several formats.
 Analog gateways convert between VoIP protocols and traditional analog phone lines and/or phones.
 Digital gateways convert between VoIP and various kinds of digital phone services: T1, E1, PRI and/or BRI, depending on the gateway.

 Gateways can typically connect to multiple VoIP endpoints (devices or services), which allows PSTN resources to be shared between multiple IP communications systems.

 The routing functions built into a gateway allow it to intelligently adapt calls from one medium to another.
 For example, they can add or remove digits in the dial string when passing a call.
 They can also recognize various patterns and route them across different interfaces.

 Gateways can be used to convert VoIP calls from one code to another, a process known as transcoding.
 This can be useful when bridging multiple VoIP solutions together.
 VoIP calls over the Internet do require a solid Internet connection.
-Run a VoIP test as a simple diagnostic tool to identify the jitter, bandwidth, and latency on the Internet connection.
+Run a VoIP network test as a simple diagnostic tool to identify the jitter, bandwidth, and latency on the Internet connection.

 Gateways can extend the life of legacy equipment by “VoIP enabling” it.
 This can include replacing traditional trunk lines with SIP trunks or routing some subset of traffic over VoIP to a remote PBX or gateway — a process known as toll bypass.